Ellon/libpointmatcher/doc/DataPointsFilterDev.md

 ### Declaration

 The implementations of data point filters are declared in [pointmatcher/DataPointsFiltersImpl.h](/pointmatcher/DataPointsFiltersImpl.h).
-In this file, we declare a new templated struct called `VoxelGridDataPointsFiler`.
+In this file, we declare a new templated struct called `VoxelGridDataPointsFilter`.
 This class is derived from the general class `DataPointsFilter` so as to inherit pure virtual methods and functionality that are common to all data point filters.

 **Note:** *Libpointmatcher is a templated library and supports data of either float or double types.
 This allows users the flexibility of selecting between two levels of precision depending on the requirements of their application.
 As a result, classes which are added to libpointmatcher should be templated so as to support both types.*